Rajesh-VPai/DOEMatrixGen/README.md

 [Link] (https://github.com/Rajesh-VPai/DOEMatrixGen) and ![Image] (src)
 #### About DOEMatrixGen
 DOEMatrixGen is a core Java orthogonal Array Matrix Generator.
 It can generate Taguchi as well as Fisher Orthogonal Array Matrix.
 It contains an example of how to self test itself using Orthogonal Array for Testing.
 It contains copious documentation on the code.
+Code does not throw any Java exception.

+Development and Test Environment: Windows XP and Java 7

 ### Jekyll Themes